tolikcode/warehouse-api/README.md

  - Add caching if a lot of requests are expected
  - If large inventory.json and products.json are expected, then process them asynchronously (with 201 Accepted etc)
  - Don't know yet how GORM (ORM used in the project) handles db connections.
 Research to make sure connections are pooled and reopened if closed
  - Api versioning.
-Fix bugs and edge cases :)
+Fix bugs and handle edge cases :)